KAV4N/StrikeEngine/docs/06-components-api.md

 ### Playback Control

 #### `void play()`
 Start playing the audio clip.
-Playback will begin on the next audio system update.
+Playback begins on the next audio system update.

 #### `void stop()`
 Stop playing the audio clip.
-Playback will stop on the next audio system update.
+Playback stops on the next audio system update.

 ### Volume

 #### `void setVolume(float volume)`
-Set the playback volume (0.0 to 1.0+, where 1.0 is full volume).
+Set the playback volume (`0.0` to `1.0+`, where `1.0` is full volume).

 #### `float getVolume() const`
 Get the current playback volume.